Looking for a unique twist for a special lunch? Serve a traditional ploughman's lunch.

 - Chutney: Branston pickle, ploughman's pickle, tomato chutney, or piccalilli (pungent, vinegary, earthy)

-- Pickled Vegetables: pearl onions, gherkins
+- Pickled Vegetables: onions, gherkins

 - Additional Protein: boiled eggs